jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Use `git` to update *lukeghg* package from GitHub in case someone has made contributions to the package.

-	(lukeghg) cd /work/<user>/GHGInventory/lukeghg/
+	(lukeghg) cd \<working director\>/lukeghg/
 	(lukeghg) git pull
-	(lukeghg) cd /work/<user>/GHGInventory/lukeghg/lukeghg
+	(lukeghg) cd lukeghg
 	(lukeghg) python3 -m build --wheel .
 	(lukeghg) python3 -m pip install --force-reinstall dist/lukeghg-1.0-py3-none-any.whl

 Note that one has to move a bit in the directory hierarchy.
+You should see *setup.py* file where the `python3 -m build --wheel .` command is made.

 ## 4 The CRT programs